Shkyrockett/Primer/Specifications/Programming/Interesting.md

 }
 ```

-### Process every line segment of a closed point chain, including the end to start.
+### Process every line segment of a closed point chain, including the end to start

 For a closed polygon, the number of sides are the same as the number of points in the collection.
 However, you have to wrap back to the start for the final side.
 This can be cleverly solved by finding the mod of the next point to the number of points, which for the final point; will end up wrapping back to zero.
 This method avoids out of bounds errors on either side of the list by wrapping.